Renewing Your Texas Massage License

 - Complete the required Human Trafficking Prevention Training

-- Course must be approved by the HHS
+- The course must be approved by Texas HHS

 - Complete an online renewal application